Gdi87/Webscrapper/README.md

  Web Scrapper
- for scrapping webpages to get *img* files in csv
+ for scrapping webpages to get *IMG* and text files in CSV